 C-suite executives are often authorized signatories.

-Having clarity on all these roles will ensure that contracts you don’t end up sending contracts to the wrong team or function and avoid delays in the process.
-Once you have assigned these roles, you are ready for the next step in setting up an effective contract workflow.
+Having clarity on all these roles will ensure that you don’t end up sending contracts to the wrong team or function and avoid delays in the process.
+Once you have assigned these roles, you are ready for the next step in setting up an effective contract management workflow.

 Step 2: Map out the workflow process